ngriffiths21/measles-dashboard/src/index.md

 > "I would have thought that the state department of public health or the city health department would have been leading the effort," says Levine.
 Realizing that the center would have to do the bulk of the work, she says, "that for me was like this 'oh my gosh' moment."

-These health departments simply did not have the capacity to provide much more than advice.
-Most of the work of communicating, figuring out who was exposed, gathering vaccination information, and setting up and running a vaccine clinic was done by the health center.
+City and state health departments simply do not have enough capacity to provide much more than advice.
+So the work of communicating, figuring out who was exposed, gathering vaccination information, and setting up and running a vaccine clinic had to be done by the health center.

-Most schools, community centers, public transit systems, restaurants, libraries, camps, and other places where people congregate are at risk for a large-scale measles exposure some day, and these places are much less equipped to respond if that happens.
-But there are opportunities for local leaders in all these spaces to become better prepared.
+Schools, community centers, public transit systems, restaurants, libraries, camps, and other places where people congregate are at risk for a large-scale measles exposure some day, and most of these places are far less equipped to respond than Lowell Community Health Center.
+But there are still opportunities for local leaders in these spaces to become better prepared.

 ## Understanding and controlling local outbreaks